Where to Stay in Costa Rica First Time: 16 Best Areas

 Where should I stay in Costa Rica for the first time?

-San José is the best area to stay in Costa Rica for first-timers because it is the capital and cultural hub of the country that offers a wide range of tourist attractions and amenities such as hotels, restaurants, bars, and shops.
+San José is the best area to stay in Costa Rica for first-timers because it is the capital and cultural hub of the country, offering a wide range of tourist attractions and amenities.
 It also offers easy access to international airport, and nearby volcanoes and cloud forests.

 Where is the safest place to stay in Costa Rica?